xfbs/PiL3/16OOP/notes.markdown

 - Multiple inheritance needs some extra work to set up the metatable correctly
+- The way multiple inheritance can be implemented is by defining a metamethod `__index` which looks for a requested method in all of the parents
+- This means that multiple inheritance is slower than normal inheritance
 - There are ways of restricting access to object data in Lua, but they are not used often
+- One way is to use a proxy class which only allows access to methods but not private data